-The Richard L. Lee Engineering and Technology Block of DLSU Laguna Campus was inaugurated last January 18.
-In partnership with Hyundai Asia Resources Inc. (HARI), the block will be maximized through housing cooperative innovations of students and faculty.
+The Richard L. Lee Engineering and Technology Block was officially instituted last January 18, 2019 at the DLSU Laguna campus.
+In partnership with Hyundai Asia Resources Inc. (HARI), the block will support cooperative innovations of students and faculty.

 “Laguna campus is seen as the future of DLSU that will respond to the new challenges of the 21st century,” DLSU President Br.
 Raymundo Suplido FSC shared in his opening remarks.

 DLSU alumnus Richard Lee, Chairman Emeritus of HARI, hoped that the new building will encourage innovation as it upholds “inclusive growth.”
 The block will also serve as an avenue for students and faculty to cooperate with other companies, industries, and even the government in producing new knowledge.